Building new pylons from Sandford to Avonmouth

 For a text based summary of what’s happening and static OS maps, please visit our ‘In your area’ pages.Interactive maps

-From mid-May 2021, we’ll start construction work needed to build the new overhead connection, featuring T-pylons, from Sandford to Avonmouth.
+In mid-May 2021, we started the construction work needed to build the new overhead connection, featuring T-pylons, from Sandford to Avonmouth.

-Project Director, James Goode introduces this next stage of works in a short message plus you'll find more details of what the works entail, including how we are going to build the world's first T-pylons and the removal of 40km of existing pylons in 2023.
+Project Director James Goode introduces this next stage of works in a short message plus you'll find more details of what the works entail, including how we are going to build the world's first T-pylons and remove 40 km of existing pylons in 2023.

 Traffic management between Bridgwater and Avonmouth